jeremynoesen/CourierNew/README.md

 ## Usage

 ### Commands
 - `/letter <message>` - Compose a new letter with the specified message.
 Minecraft color codes and \n linebreaks are allowed in the message.
-If holding a not-sent letter written by you, this command will append a new page to the letter with the specified message.
+If holding a not-sent letter written by you, this command will append the specified message to the letter.
 - `/post <player>` - Send a letter to a specified player.
 You can list multiple players by separating their usernames with a comma.
 Use the command with only `*` to send to all online players, or `**` to send to all players who have ever joined the server.
 - `/unread` - Retrieve unread mail, if any.
 - `/shred` - Delete the letter in your hand.